So

 contact with the rear of the frame.
 If your hand size permits, extend both

-thumbs toward the target along the slide or frame while being careful not exert
+thumbs toward the target along the slide or frame while exerting inward pressure with the palms of both hands.

 you have a proper sight alignment and sight picture.
 Sight alignment and sight picture are often